zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 1. In the Catalog, select the desired service.
 2. If you have curation rights, the **Edit** button is displayed.
 Click the **Discoverable** toggle to turn it on or off.

-A message is displayed to indicate the discoverability of the asset and the discoverability icon is updated in the search results and Data Source details page.
+A message is displayed to indicate the discoverability of the asset and the discoverability icon is updated in the search results and Service details page.

 ### Validated {#validated}

 The **Validated** property can be assigned to a service or a dataset to indicate, for example, that it has been qualified and is a reliable asset.
 You can turn it on and off by clicking the **Validated** toggle.
-A validated service or dataset is indicated by the validation shield on the Data Source details page and in the search results pane.
+A validated service or dataset is indicated by the validation shield on the Service details page and in the search results pane.

 Setting an asset as **Validated** contributes to the weighting of the asset in the search results.
 This means that **Validated** assets will be listed before unvalidated assets in the results.